 At times a student may face an unexpected financial crisis caused by serious illness, death, or some other unforeseen circumstance.
 At such times, the seminary seeks to help with a grant that does not need to be repaid.
-The Director of Student Life should be advised of such emergencies.
+The Financial Aid office should be advised of such emergencies.